-2.1.4 Required method statements
+2.1.3 Required method statements

-Method statements that set out the equipment, materials, PPE, labour and method(s) the contractor will employ to respond to the environmental outcomes and actions required to avoid, manage or mitigate potential environmental impacts or risks posed by implementing WfWetlands projects.
+Method statements that set out the equipment, materials, PPE, labour and method(s) the contractor will employ to respond to the environmental outcomes and actions required to avoid, manage or mitigate potential environmental impacts or risks posed by implementing WfWets projects.
 The method statements must be prepared in such detail that the PC is able to assess whether the contractor's proposal will meet the requirements of the generally accepted impact management outcomes and actions required by the EMPr.
-A copy of the signed and dated method statement must be kept in the EMPr file, including any updates.
-A copy of the signed and dated method statement, including any updates, must be appended in Appendix 4 and kept in the EMPr file.
+The method statements must be signed off prior to the commencement of construction activities, including the pegging out of the area.
+A copy of the signed and dated method statement, including any updates, must be appended in Appendix 4 (EMPr template).

-The PPM shall ensure that the service provider perform in accordance with these method statements when conducting monthly audits.
+The PC shall ensure that the service provider perform in accordance with these method statements when conducting monthly audits.

-2.1.5 Audit findings
+2.1.4 Audit findings